ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Hyperbilirubinemias.md

 ### Rotors
 * benign
 * AR
+* simultaneous deficiency of the hepatocyte plasma membrane transporters OATP1B1 (SLCO1B1) and OATP1B3 (SLCO1B3)
 * similar to Dubin-Johnson
 * rarer
 * no pigment in liver so normal appearance
+* gallbladder visualised on oral cholecystography (non-visualisation in Dubin-Johnson )
+* clearance of BSP from plasma is delayed in RS, there is no reflux of conjugated BSP back into the circulation as seen in DJS.
+### Benign Recurrent Intrahepatic Cholestasis (BRIC)
+* rare
+* recurrent attacks of pruritis and jaundice